 Completion Grants: The Completion Grant mechanism provides funding to faculty who require additional support to complete an active research, creative, or scholarly project of professional significance.
 There must be a discrete outcome or deliverable targeted in the application.
 Moreover, the identified goal must be achievable within the scope of the proposed budget and time-line.
 Preference will be given to externally supported projects that demonstrate the need for additional funding to complete an identified deliverable.

-1 The Research & Artistry Executive Council consists of the Vice President for Research & Graduate Studies, the Associate Vice President for Research, faculty members with a successful record of funded research, and faculty members selected from the membership of the Research and Graduate Studies Development Council and the Research, Instruction and Public Service Advisory Council.
+1 The Research & Artistry Executive Council consists of the Vice President for Research and Innovation Partnerships, the Associate Vice President for Research, faculty members with a successful record of funded research, and faculty members selected from the membership of the Research and Graduate Studies Development Council and the Research, Instruction and Public Service Advisory Council.